UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Mobile/Tablet detection (not the type of devices we want participants to use).
 - Restrained (or pseudo-) randomisation.

 The consquence of including all this, is that these templates contain quite a lot of more (and more complex) code than a basic jsPsych experiment.
 On the other hand, they automatically contain all components needed for 'professional' online research.

+# Data output
+Although each template has its own _specific output_ that will be described in each template, you can find a  very relevant primer on data output [here](https://github.com/UiL-OTS-labs/jspsych-output).
+Please read it, if this is your first time using one of our templates!

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):